 Mix melted chocolate, cream cheese, and vanilla together until smooth.
-This is easiest to do a stand mixer but a hand-held mixer will work great.
-If you want to feel better about eating a bunch of truffles, mix by hand!
+This is easiest to do a stand mixer but a hand-held mixer will work as well.
+If you want to feel better about eating a bunch of truffles, mix by hand with a wooden spoon!

 Add the cocoa powder and powdered sugar.
 Mix well.

-Chill the mixture in the fridge for an hour.
+Chill truffles in the fridge for an hour.

-Roll mixture into 24 balls.
+Roll truffles into 24 balls.
 Then roll each truffle in chopped hazelnuts.
 You may need to gently press the truffle into the hazelnuts.
+Enjoy!

 Move Over Sugar Cookies!